Continuous-variable quantum communication: CV quantum communication beyond QKD

 \subsection{Quantum secure direct communication}

-CV-QSDC was proposed in~\cite{Pirandola2008b} and consists of the two major phases: message mode and control mode, which relate to the message transmission and verification of its security, respectively.

-The phase space is first discretized via a square lattice so that any pair of bits is specified by the parity of the phase-space coordinates of the respective lattice cell.
-In the message phase, for each pair of message bits $(u,u')$ the sender, Alice, computes the message amplitude $\alpha_{uu'}$, which points to the center of the lattice cell.
-Alice then adds a mask amplitude $\alpha_M$ to each of the message amplitudes so that the generated coherent signal states with amplitudes $\bar{\alpha}=\alpha_{uu'}+\alpha_M$ are continuously Gaussian-distributed across the phase space.
-Each signal state is measured by the remote receiving party, Bob, using a heterodyne detector, resulting in the outcome $\beta \backsimeq \bar{\alpha}$.
-The CV-QSDC setup is, therefore, conceptually very similar to the P\&M CV-QKD scheme shown in Fig. \ref{fig:P_and_M}.
+CV QSDC was proposed by~\cite{Pirandola2008b} and consists of two major phases, message mode and control mode, which relate to the message transmission and verification of its security, respectively.
+The phase space is first discretized via a square lattice such that any pair of bits is specified by the parity of the phase-space coordinates of the lattice cell.
+In the \textit{message} mode, for each pair of message bits $(u,u')$, the sender Alice computes the message amplitude $\alpha_{uu'}$, which points to the center of the lattice cell.
+Alice then adds a mask amplitude $\alpha_M$ to each of the message amplitudes such that the generated coherent signal states with amplitudes $\bar{\alpha}=\alpha_{uu'}+\alpha_M$ are continuously Gaussian distributed across the phase space.
+Each signal state is measured by the remote receiving party Bob using a heterodyne detector, resulting in the outcome $\beta \backsimeq \bar{\alpha}$.
+The CV-QSDC setup is, therefore, conceptually similar to the P\&M CV-QKD scheme shown in Fig. \ref{fig:P_and_M}.
 For each pair of bits, Alice classically communicates the mask $\alpha_M$ to Bob, who can then unmask the signal by computing $\beta-\alpha_M \backsimeq \bar{\alpha}-\alpha_M=\alpha_{uu'}$ and retrieve the message bits $(u,u')$ through lattice decoding.
 Security analysis of the scheme relies on the assumption of individual attacks, in which it is optimal for an eavesdropper Eve to apply a universal Gaussian quantum cloner, which would unavoidably introduce noise to the signal.
-Therefore, in the control mode of the protocol, Alice only prepares the Gaussian-distributed signals $\bar{\alpha}$ and, after the transmission and detection, communicates their amplitudes to Bob, who extracts a test variable as $\beta-\bar{\alpha}$, from which the total channel noise can be inferred.
+Therefore, in the \textit{control} mode of the protocol, Alice prepares the Gaussian-distributed signals $\bar{\alpha}$ only and, after the transmission and detection, communicates their amplitudes to Bob, who extracts a test variable as $\beta-\bar{\alpha}$, from which the total channel noise can be inferred.